-- Successful completion of General Studies PSYC and SOCI courses, HESC 1 155, HESC 160, ENGL 110 and a MATH course - A competitive cumulative GPA 2 - Submission of a resume 3 - Completion of the appropriate application form for the chosen concentration, Λ including an essay.
-Applications are accepted at the end of each Fall and Spring semester
+5 Completion of the appropriate application form for the chosen concentration, including an essay Applications are accepted at the end of each Fall and Spring semester

-DEGREE: BACHELOR OF SCIENCE MAJOR: HEALTH BEHAVIOR SCIENCE CONCENTRATION: FITNESS MANAGEMENT CURRICULUM UNIVERSITY REQUIREMENTS Critical Reading and Writing ENGL 110 (minimum grade C-) Multicultural course: Three credits in an approved course or courses stressing multi-cultural, ethnic, and/or gender-related course content.
-BREADTH REQUIREMENTS Humanities and Communication Skills.
-Note: Must include courses from two different departments Social Sciences Psychology Sociology Natural and Biological Sciences and Mathematics.
+MAJOR: : BACHELOR OF SCIENCE HEALTH BEHAVIOR MANAG TRATION: FITNESS MANAGE CURRICULU!
+M . e we TY REQUIREMENTS Critical Reading and Writing (minimum grade C-)

+Three credits in an approved course or courses stressing multi-cultural, ethnic, and/or gender-related course content 3 BREADTH REQUIREMENTS Humanities and Communication Skills Note: Must include courses from two different departments 9 Social Sciences Psychology Sociology 3